Kids don’t always know how to cope with their big emotions. Learn how to talk to your child about feelings with these 8

-That’s why I try to relate to my kids when I can, and explain how I and other people have felt similar emotions as well.
+Relate to your child when you can, explaining how you and other people have felt similar emotions as well.

 Free printable: Want to learn how to handle his constant tantrums?
 Join my newsletter and get your copy of the Quick Guide to Handling Tantrums help you figure out what to do when those tantrums strike.
 Download it below—at no cost to you: